Comment from Rebus:

 Sitting at my desk, I looked him in the eye and calmly lowered the

 boom.
-It was like living in a black and white B movie.
-None of it
+It was like living in a black and white "B" movie.

-even occurred to me that he would simply lie in the face of such a
+I was flabbergasted!
+It hadn’t even occurred to me that he would simply lie in the face of such a strong case.

 Most likely, I was still hoping he’d just go